porteconj/research_report/content/sidebar.md

 - name: Rui Albuquerque
   title: Principal curator
   bio: This page is curated by Professor Rui Albuquerque, who is affiliated with Boston
-    College.
+    College, the European Corporate Governance Institute, and the Centre for Economic Policy Research.
 His main research interests are in asset pricing and corporate governance.
   picture: "/v1585074958/research_report/rui_zarg8m.jpg"
   links:
   - title: Personal website